They don’t co-parent, they Counter-parent.

-Educate yourself on them, when you have the knowledge you have the power.
+Educate yourself, on narcissism, when you have the knowledge you have the power.

 Be prepared, when you know you will see them, talk to yourself kindly, dance to some good music to lift yourself, remain calm and unemotional with them, think about how you want handovers to go, focus your mind on a positive happy you that will not get drawn into their games, have a reason to get out of their asap if they start acting nice.
 You’ve not broken the trauma bond yet.

-Get as much as you can on writing, make arrangements via messages or email, you have evidence then of them cancelling plans if they ever want to drag you to mediation or court, they lie about big things, they lie about little things, they lie about lies, you need any evidence you can to prove your innocence and the narcissists’ real character.
+Evidence.
+Get as much as you can in writing, make arrangements via messages or email; you have proof then of them cancelling plans if they ever want to drag you to mediation or court, they lie about big things, they lie about little things, they lie about lies, you need any evidence you can to prove your innocence and the narcissists’ real character.

-Be assertive in creating good boundaries, the narcissist will see this as aggressive, they will see your new-found boundaries as you being awkward, what the narcissist thinks is not your problem.
+Boundaries.
+Be assertive in creating good boundaries, and the narcissist will see this as aggressive, they will see your new-found boundaries as you being awkward, what the narcissist thinks is not your problem.
 Do not engage in conversation with them about what or why you are doing it.
 They will use this against you.
-You are creating these boundaries to provide consistency that you and your children need to be happy and healthy.
+You are creating these boundaries to provide the consistency that you and your children need to be happy and healthy.

-Do not admit any mistakes to the narcissist, and don’t be to hard on yourself, we all make mistakes, a narcissist will use these against you Amy way they can.
+Do not admit any mistakes to the narcissist, and don’t be too hard on yourself, we all make mistakes, a narcissist will use these against you any way they can.

+Self-care.
 Put you and your children first, no matter what the narcissist is throwing at you.
-A narcissist will never put the children first, they will simply use them to gain empathy or aggression from you.
+A narcissist will never put the children first, they will simply use them to gain empathy or attention from the children or from you.

-Be a good role model for your children, children can survive and thrive with on healthy parent.
+Children can survive and do thrive with one healthy parent.
 Show and tell them that although they can not control what others say and do they can control themselves, teach your empathy and kindness.
-Do not bad mouth the narcissist to your children, they’re more than likely doing that about you to the children.
-As the children spend the most time with you.
-Teach the children the right way to behave by not bad mouthing.
+Do not bad mouth the narcissist to your children, as the narcissist is more than likely doing that about you to the children, do not get drawn into the narcissist games.
+Teach the children the right way to behave by not bad-mouthing.

-Compensate for the Narcissist neglect on the children, narcissist do not have emotion connections with their children, therefore they neglect their children’s needs and put their own first.
-The children can feel emotionally neglected by the other parent like they are not enough, and they can doubt themselves, compensate by reassuring the children how many people they are loved by, what good kind helpful people the children are.
-Always try to speak positive to your children.
+Compensate, for the Narcissist neglect on the children, as a narcissist does not have emotional connections with their children.
+Therefore they neglect their children’s needs and put their own first.
+The children can feel emotionally neglected by the other parent like they are not enough, and they can doubt themselves, compensate by reassuring the children how many people they are loved by, what good kind of helpful people the children are.
+Always try to speak positively to your children.

 Encourage your children’s individual interests, join clubs and activities, be prepared that the other parent may not want to take them to these if it’s on their time, so make sure you arrange for days you have them.